-In this section, the read-out timing for the default 10 bit mode is explained.
-In this mode the maximum frame rate of 180FPS can be reached.
+In this chapter, the read-out timing for the default 10 bit mode is explained.
+In this mode the maximum frame rate of 340FPS can be reached.
 To simplify the figures below, the timing for only one LVDS channel is shown in every case.

 By default, all 16 data output channels are used to transmit the image data.
-This means that an entire row of image data is transferred in one slot of 128 pixel periods ($16 \times 128 = 2048$).
-This results in a maximum frame rate of 180FPS.
+This means that an entire row of image data is transferred in one slot of 128 pixel periods (16 x 128 = 2048).
+This results in a maximum frame rate of 340FPS.